Featured Book Recommendation!

 Before you take the plunge of selling Medicare Supplements, you’ve got to be a student of the details of basic Medicare.
 There is nothing worse than independent agents who think they can wing it.

-You must take the time to become an expert… to be the customer’s advocate.
+You must take the time to become an expert, become the customer’s advocate.
 Your customers will appreciate the difference between talking to a well-informed agent and one who’s just there to make a sale.
 And, trust me, they will smoke you out if you’re just there for an easy sale.

 If you do it this way, you’ll help a lot of people and make a lot of money at the same time.

-You start to learn how to sell Medicare Supplements through the government handbook: the Medicare and You 2017 Handbook.
-You can download a copy directly from Medicare, or go to your local Social Security office.
+You start to learn how to sell Medicare Supplements through the government handbook: the Medicare and You 2023 Handbook.
 The Centers for Medicare and Medicaid Services (CMS) releases this book every year with the new updates.

 Following are the basic elements of Medicare (you will need to dig into the booklet to really understand how it works):